NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 nixos-generate-config --dir ./
 ```

-In the working directory you will find two files: `configuration.nix` and `hardware-configuration.nix`.
+In the working directory you will then find two files: `configuration.nix` and `hardware-configuration.nix`.

-The `hardware-configuration.nix` file is specific to the hardware the `nix-generate-config` is being run on.
+`hardware-configuration.nix` is specific to the hardware `nix-generate-config` is being run on.
 We can ignore that file for this tutorial because it has no effect inside a virtual machine.

 The `configuration.nix` file contains various suggestions for the initial setup of a desktop computer.